ECLAM Constitution & Bylaws

 The Diplomate is furthermore advised on measures which may be pursued to regain active Diplomate status.
 A copy of this letter is sent at the same time to the EBVS liaison person on ECLAM Council for transmission to EBVS.

 The Diplomate concerned is required to re-apply to the Secretariat for re-accreditation in order to trigger the start of a five-year re-evaluation period.
 He/she will be required to pay a fee for re-starting the re-evaluation process.

-If a Diplomate has not attended an AGM of the College for three consecutive years without previous dispensation from the College, a ‘non-practising’ period will be initiated.
+If a Diplomate has not attended an AGM of the College for three consecutive years without previous dispensation from the College, a ‘non-certified’ period will be initiated.
 He/she is required to re-apply in writing by registered mail to the Secretariat for re-accreditation in order to trigger the start of a five-year re-evaluation period.
 He/she will be required to pay a fee for starting the re-evaluation process.

-3.4 Voluntary cessation of registration to become a non-practising Diplomate, or voluntary permanent cessation of registration to become a retired Diplomate, requires notice in writing to be received by the Secretary before March 31 of the first year of cessation and will be published at the subsequent AGM.
+3.4 Voluntary cessation of registration to become a non-certified Diplomate, or voluntary permanent cessation of registration to become a retired Diplomate, requires notice in writing to be received by the Secretary before March 31 of the first year of cessation and will be published at the subsequent AGM.

 ARTICLE IV — MEMBERSHIP FEES

 4.1 The College is a non-profit-making organisation.
 The financial year begins on the first of January and ends on the thirty-first of December of each year.
 Membership fees shall be due on January 1 and payable by 28 February of each year, and shall be remitted to the Treasurer.
 Other fees connected with examinations, certification and re-evaluation shall be due upon demand.